MrTusarRX/MrTusarRX/README.md

 Sorry i am from middle class family.But Alhamdulillah i am very well:

-- 🔭 I’m currently working on ...i am computer scince student
+- 🔭 I’m currently working on: ...i am computer scince student
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning: ...java
-- 👯 I’m looking to collaborate on ...N/A
+- 👯 I’m looking to collaborate on: ...N/A
-- 🤔 I’m looking for help with ...MrDarkRX
+- 🤔 I’m looking for help with: ...MrDarkRX
-- 💬 Ask me about ...Life
+- 💬 Ask me about:...Life
 - 📫 How to reach me: ...mrtusarrx@gmail.com
 - 😄 know about my  experiences: ...N/A
 - ⚡ Fun fact: ...i am single 😁